 In January, Gift Innovations interviewed Scott McCarthy, VP of Operations at Mary Brown’s, the fast-growing, Canadian Quick Service Restaurant chain.
 With 2,000+ staff, 140+ locations (95% franchised) and 20+ stores per year since 2014, they have been Canadian Franchise Award winners six years in a row.
 Their product consists mainly of locally sourced chicken and potatoes, ‘made fresh from scratch’ every day.
-Their recognition story will be familiar to many organisations – and made a great Kudos Case Study.
+Their recognition story will be familiar to many organisations.

 Mary Brown’s had a number of issues that caused them pain.
 In regional meetings, Scott heard managers raise the recurring problem of staff retention.
 Staff walked across the street to work in other franchises for small wage increases.
 In response, managers wanted to increase staff wages, which meant increasing customer prices.